Additional information for your visit

 Please be aware that timeslots on the day may be fully booked and this cannot always be guaranteed.

-The Magic Garden entry is included in your admission ticket (members go free).
+Magic Garden (when open to visitors) and Maze entry is included in your admission ticket (members go free).
 Magic Garden or Maze only tickets are not available.

 We are having to strictly enforce a maximum stay of 90 minutes for all our visitors, including Members, to the Magic Garden.
 With such a reduced capacity, it is the fairest way for everyone to get a chance to play and enjoy the area.